 Hint; it’s also our homebase!

-The city of Leiden is a place which has a lot to offer.
 Here we have come up with a list of no less than 14 museums you can visit to get your brains tingling with rich history, culture and art.
 Without much further ado, here are the museums in Leiden you cannot miss out on!

 Are you science nerd, a history nerd, or both?
 Wondering how the Netherlands contributed to the field of science, and how this history of science shapes our life here?
 The Rijksmuseum Boerhaave should be on your list of museums to visit in the Netherlands.
-Named after one of the prominent scientists of the Netherlands, Herman Boerhaave, the collection at this museum spans about 5 centuries, and is curated with a collaboration with scientists of our times.
+Named after one of the prominent scientists of the Netherlands, Herman Boerhaave, the collection at this museum spans about five centuries, and is curated with a collaboration with scientists of our times.
 It has something for all ages.

 The building itself is historically interesting and a beauty to look at as well.
 It has been through a lot of changes since it was built in 1440.
 First, it was the St. Caecilia’s Convent, then went on to be a home for the plague victims in the city and the mentally affected.
 After that, it became the first academic hospital in Northern Europe as St. Caecilia’s Hospital.
 It was here that the museum’s name-giver taught medicine some 300 years ago.
 Also, here’s another reason why you would want to visit Boerhaave: